-Tim, Bob, and John who want to drive to a Technical Conference after work.
-The venue is 60 km away and has a hilly terrain.
-Tim, Bob, and John discuss the travel plan over lunchtime.
+Tim, Bob, and John want to drive to a Technical Conference after work.
+The venue is 60 km away and has hilly terrain.
+Tim, Bob, and John discussed their travel plans over lunchtime.

 Bob says, “I have been to this conference last year as well.
 I know the way and it will take 2 hours to drive there”.